akka/akka/akka-docs/src/main/paradox/guide/tutorial_3.md

 * There will be observable differences in the latency of delivery between local and remote messages, because factors like network link bandwidth and the message size also come into play.
 * Reliability is a concern because a remote message send involves more steps, which means that more can go wrong.
-* A local send will just pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.
+* A local send will pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.

 In addition, while sending inside the same JVM is significantly more reliable, if an actor fails due to a programmer error while processing the message, the effect is the same as if a remote network request fails due to the remote host crashing while processing the message.
 Even though in both cases, the service recovers after a while (the actor is restarted by its supervisor, the host is restarted by an operator or by a monitoring system) individual requests are lost during the crash. **Therefore, writing your actors such that every